curiousleo/syp/README.md

 Password generation
 -------------------

-SYP's password generation algorithm takes a master password, a login identifier, the salt and parameters for Scrypt (`N`, `p`, `r`).
+SYP's password generation algorithm takes an alphabet, the desired password length, the master password, a login identifier, the salt and parameters for Scrypt (`N`, `p`, `r`).
 It then treats the output of successive calls to the Scrypt function with increasing length (`L`) argument as an infinite stream from which the actual password is extracted.

 In Haskell-like pseudocode, this works roughly as follows: